 Visiting here evokes respect.
 Respect for brave – or was it foolhardy? – explorers of the early 20th century such as Robert Peary and Roald Amundsen.
 Respect for the indigenous peoples who long ago learned to live in harmony with this harsh environment.
 Respect for a thawing ice cap that is affecting fish and wildlife patterns across the globe.

 If you want to learn more about climate shift and its impacts, the Arctic is the place.
 To see unusual animals?
 Also the Arctic.
 To learn more about indigenous peoples?
+Arctic.
+If you want to enjoy a new Silversea itinerary?
 Right again if you said the Arctic.
-Here’s s what you’ll want to know about visiting the Arctic.
+Here’s what you’ll want to know about visiting the Arctic.

 What are these destinations like?

 Norway has been a popular cruise destination for decades, and towns as far north as Honningsvag – Europe’s most northly point – receive traditional cruise ships.
 Svalbard lies midway between mainland Norway and the North Pole.
 It’s home to about 2,500 people, but 60 percent of Svalbard is covered in glaciers, creating long tongues of ice reaching to the sea.